rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 ## Option B <br> Set up a Pi-Hole Ad Blocking VPN Server behind your router at home.

 - **STEP 1** [Software Installation & Configuration](./CONFIGURATION.md)
-- **STEP 2** TODO: Detailed writeup including an explanation of how to bridge your Local LAN with your Wireguard network coming soon.
+- **STEP 2** Bridge your Local LAN with your Wireguard network:
+  - Open the Wireguard Application on your Client Device, and edit the VPN Profile.
+  - Change the **Allowed IPs** to include your LAN subnet.
+For example, if your router's IP address is `192.168.86.1`, your subnet is `192.168.86.0/24`.
+If you add `192.168.86.0/24` to the comma separated list of **Allowed IPs**, you will be able to ping any device on your LAN over your Wireguard connection.

 ---